MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 I tell you where regulation is going before it arrives

-The UN Committee on the Rights of the Child is actively developing standards that will shape national legislation.
-MFIPPA-compliant is not the same as CRC-compliant.
-I know the difference and I know which one is coming.
-I help you get ahead of it instead of scrambling when it lands.
+The UN Committee on the Rights of the Child is actively developing standards that may shape national legislation and procurement expectations.
+MFIPPA-compliant is not the same as CRC-aligned.
+I help you understand the difference and prepare before the pressure lands.

 04